Your Voice for SMB Compliance Pains

 Image from Verizon

-John Christly, Global CISO and Mark Cline, Vice President of Sales, were just appointed to this special task group.
-They will focus efforts on serving as your voice, to help make compliance more achievable and understandable for SMBs across the globe.
+Mark Cline, Vice President of Sales, was appointed to this special task group.
+He will focus efforts on serving as your voice, to help make compliance more achievable and understandable for SMBs across the globe.

 Mark has been working in cybersecurity and compliance since 2005 with an early stage security startup in Atlanta, GA.
 Mark has worked with thousands of small-and-medium size merchants to help understand and navigate compliance requirements as well as supporting fortune 500 companies with high level cybersecurity and consulting engagements.
 Mark has also led functions for a security consulting firm specializing in, PCI, HIPAA, FISMA, FedRAMP, SOC compliance audits, penetration testing, social engineering, and vulnerability scanning.